dipu-ray/dipu-ray/README.md

 ## Hi there my gorgeous friend 👋

 I'm Dipu, A Front Web Web Developer.
-I'm currently studies diploma in computer engineering and I'm also learning web development.
-I really enjoying web development and like this role.
-My hobbies are music, gym, bike trip and travelling.
+I'm currently studies Diploma in Computer Engineering and I'm also learning Web Development.
+I really enjoying and like this role.
+My hobbies are Music, Gym, Bike trip and Travelling.
 Thank you!

 Skills: HTML, CSS, Git & GitHub, Bootstrap, JavaScript and React.